nshkrdotcom/perimeter/docs/PERIMETER_CACHING_STRATEGIES.md

 ## Summary

-The caching strategy for `boundary` leverages Elixir's immutability to provide efficient validation caching without sacrificing correctness.
-By combining compile-time optimization with runtime result caching, the library achieves minimal overhead while maintaining the strong guarantees of the defensive boundary pattern.
+The caching strategy for `perimeter` leverages Elixir's immutability to provide efficient validation caching without sacrificing correctness.
+By combining compile-time optimization with runtime result caching, the library achieves minimal overhead while maintaining the strong guarantees of the defensive perimeter pattern.